rtomrud/cos-similarity/README.md

 Computes the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between two vectors

-- Optimized for dense vectors, that is, arrays
-- Works with different length vectors, ignoring the additional dimensions of the longest one
+- Accepts vectors with different lengths, ignoring the additional dimensions of the longest one
-- Works with zero vectors, returning `0` if any vector is `0`, `undefined` or `[]`
+- Accepts zero vectors, returning `0` if any vector is `0`, `undefined` or `[]`

 ## Installing